Skip to main content

 Use the compute vms attach-disks command to attach a disk to an instance.
 You can attach multiple disks to an instance with this command as well using a comma separated list of disk names.

-crusoe compute vms attach-disks my-vm --disks data-1
+crusoe compute vms attach-disks my-vm --disk name=data-1,mode=read-write

 Formatting and Mounting Persistent Disks